-- What are the pros and cons to having a cellphone? - What are the costs associated with a cellphone? - Why does signing a contract affect the price of a cellphone?
+- What are the costs associated with a cellphone? - Why does signing a contract affect the price of a cellphone?
 Are \$0 phones really free? - What does it mean to sign a contract?
 What promises are you making by signing one?
 What happens if you don't hold up your end of the bargain? - Talk about some of the terminology associated with cellphone plans (daytime minutes, mobile data, text messages, roaming fees, overage charges, device payment). - Who has ever gone over their data limit or used up their "pay-as-you-go" credits before the end of the month?
 How much did it cost you?
 How often does it happen?
 How did you resolve the problem? - What are the different types of cellphone plans? - What features are most appealing and which ones are most used?